Rahila313/intel-sustainability-impact-analysis/README.md

 - Prioritize repurposing **mid-age and older laptops**
 - Focus efforts in **high carbon-intensity regions**
 - Balance usability with sustainability impact to maximize returns

+## Assumptions & Scope
+- Analysis is based on structured, anonymized datasets representing device repurposing activity
+- Calculations reflect annualized savings estimates
+- Results are intended for analytical demonstration and strategic insight, not audited reporting

 ## Outcome
 This analysis demonstrates how SQL-driven analytics can support sustainability strategy, operational decision-making, and environmental impact optimization.